-Whether the 300k and 450k on the GrowBig and GoGeek plans, respectively, are enough, will depend on how many websites you want to host with them.
+Whether the 300,000 and 450,000 Inode limits on the GrowBig and GoGeek plans, respectively, are enough, will depend on how many websites you want to host with them.

 That’s still a lot of sites given the price and compared to other hosting providers, but it’s a limitation you need to keep in mind.

 Check out my guide on how many Inodes a new website needs.

 Also, if your websites require a lot of Inodes, please see our guide to hosts with the highest Inode limits for more.